Academic Policies and Regulations

 KUO students meet with their Professional Advisor who will facilitate registration for all courses.
 Students may register for two terms at a time.

-Student will received an email notification to their Kettering email with instructions on how to log into Banner Web to retrieve their official billing invoice/statement the week following the close of the web registration period.
-This billing statement will confirm enrollment and denote the required tuition.
-Payment may be made by check, money order, employer voucher, or through FACTS (e-Cashier), out third-party service provider.
+Students registered for courses will receive an email notification from the Student Accounts Office to their Kettering email account with instructions on how to log into Banner Web to retrieve their official invoice.
+This invoice will confirm enrollment and denote the required tuition.
+Detailed payment information will be in the email and on the invoice.
+Payments can be made online or by mail.

 Repeating a Course